HasaanNoor/Movie-Review-Trend-Analysis/README.md

 ## Scripts

-- `analyze_data.py`: Script for analyzing the Rotten Tomatoes data.
+- `analyze_data.py`: Script for analyzing and visualizing the Rotten Tomatoes data.
-- `visualize_data.py`: Script for creating visualizations of the data.
+- `scraping.py`: Script for scraping reviews.

 ## Contributing